 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
-Information is presented separately in the proprietary funds statement of net position, the proprietary funds statement of revenues, expenses, and fund net position, and the proprietary funds statement of cash flows for the General, System Development, Debt Service, and Capital Improvement Funds, all of which are considered to be major proprietary funds, as well as for the Truck and Equipment Fund, which is considered to be a nonmajor proprietary fund.
+Information is presented separately in the proprietary funds statement of net position, the proprietary funds statement of revenues, expenses, and changes in fund net position, and the proprietary funds statement of cash flows for the General, System Development, and Capital Improvement Funds, all of which are considered to be major proprietary funds.
+Data from the nonmajor proprietary funds are combined into a single, aggregated presentation.
+Individual fund data for each of these nonmajor proprietary funds is provided in the form of combining statements elsewhere in this report.